IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 be interpreted by pcap readers; a reader SHOULD treat a non-zero value as an error.
-: The upper 4 bits contain an FCS length value, indicating the number of 16-bit (2 byte) words of FCS that are appended to each packet, if the bit indicating the presence of an FCS length value is set; if the bit indicating the presence of an FCS length value is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
+: The upper 4 bits contain an FCS length value, indicating the number of 16-bit (2 octet) words of FCS that are appended to each packet, if the bit indicating the presence of an FCS length value is set; if the bit indicating the presence of an FCS length value is not set, and the FCS length is not indicated by the link-layer type value, the FCS length is unknown.
 The valid values of the upper 4 bits are between 0 and 15;
-Ethernet, for example, would have an FCS length value of 2, corresponding to a 4 byte FCS.
+Ethernet, for example, would have an FCS length value of 2, corresponding to a 4 octet FCS.

 # Packet Record